VulnHub/ctf-writeups/2016/defcon416/solution.md

 ![](/images/2016/defcon416/power.jpg)

 Armed with clues about power plants, NSA and Stuxnet, we queried Google and found reference to [Nitro Zeus](http://arstechnica.com/tech-policy/2016/02/massive-us-planned-cyberattack-against-iran-went-well-beyond-stuxnet/).
-We tried connecting to `galahad.dc416.com` with the crdentials `nitro:zeus` and were presented with a Tic-Tac-Toe game.
+We tried connecting to `galahad.dc416.com` with the credentials `nitro:zeus` and were presented with a Tic-Tac-Toe game.

 The game requires you to win 3/5 games.
 The starting player (you or computer) seems randomly decided.
 By continuously disconnecting/reconnecting until you move first, it's pretty easy to engineer a 3/5 victory (unless you're good enough to win a game when you don't move first).
 So the sequence went: `win, draw, win, draw, win`.